Wertzui123/BedrockClans/README.md

 <br>The .phar can be found on <a href="https://poggit.pmmp.io/ci/Wertzui123/BedrockClans/BedrockClans/">poggit</a>.

 # JetBrains PHPStorm
-JetBrains supports BedrockClans with a free license!
+JetBrains supports me in the developtment of BedrockClans.

 Try their cool IDEs out!
 <br>https://jetbrains.com?from=BedrockClans